syncfusion-content/install-docs/Common/Essential-Studio/Installation/How-to-install-the-Trail-and-Licensed-installer-side-by-side-safely.md

 ---
 layout: post
-title: Install Trial and Licensed Installer Side by Side | Common | Syncfusion
+title: Install Trial and Licensed Installer | Common | Syncfusion
 description: this section provides information about how to install the trial and licensed installer side by side safely?
 platform: common
 control: Essential Studio